-In an increasingly interconnected world, fostering collaborative relationships between higher education institutions is essential for promoting cultural exchange, academic excellence, and global innovation.
-This toolkit serves as a guide to facilitate meaningful and sustainable partnerships between educational establishments in the United States and Southeast Asia.
+Fostering collaborative partnerships between higher education institutions is essential for promoting academic excellence and global innovation.
+This toolkit serves as a guide to facilitate meaningful and sustainable partnerships between educational establishments in the United States and around the world.

-The ASEAN member states, comprising ten diverse and vibrant countries, including Brunei, Cambodia, Indonesia, Laos, Malaysia, Burma, the Philippines, Singapore, Thailand, and Vietnam are a hub of cultural richness and economic growth.
+The ASEAN member states, comprising ten unique and vibrant countries, including Brunei, Cambodia, Indonesia, Laos, Malaysia, Burma, the Philippines, Singapore, Thailand, and Vietnam are a hub of cultural richness and economic growth.
 With a collective population of over 650 million people, Southeast Asia offers an immense pool of talent, knowledge, and potential for academic collaboration.